 The first Olympics consisted only of running.
 By the15th Olympiad several sporting events were added; wrestling, boxing, pentathlon, chariot racing and a variety of long distance running.
 Athletes competed nude, reflecting Greek’s fascination with human anatomy, amply represented in art, especially sculptures depicting the gods and goddesses in perfect human form.
 The Games were more than a celebration of human physical beauty.
 They centered on competition and performance.
 Competition was a feature of Greek culture from its earliest times.
-And the Olympiads were an occasion to foster good relationship between rival city-states within Greece.
+And the Olympiads were an occasion to foster good relationship between rival city within Greece.

 Women, foreigners and slaves could not participate.
 Married women could only watch the chariot race.
 In the 6th century women held their own games called the Heraea at Argos in honor of the goddess Hera, the wife and sister of Zeus.

 Competition involved individuals rather than teams.
-Each participant represented his locality or city-state.
+Each participant represented his locality or city.
 The winner was viewed as a national idol, regarded more highly than a war hero.
-The award ceremony took place on the last day of the Olympiads in front of the monumental temple of Zeus inside which stood a 42 feet gold statue of the god, considered one of 7 the wonders of the world.
+The award ceremony took place on the last day of the Olympiads in front of the monumental temple of Zeus inside which stood a 42 feet gold statue of the god, considered one of seven the wonders of the world.
 The names of the winner and of the athletes’ father, as well as the athlete’s hometown were announced.
 And finally the sacred olive tree wreath, or kotinos, was placed on the winner’s head.

 The Olympiads were celebrated for nearly 12 centuries until Emperor Theodosius I of Rome banned the Games in 393 AD.
 He decried the spectacle as a pagan cult.
 Although Emperor Constantine was the first Roman Emperor to convert to Christianity, it is Theodosius I that decreed Christianity as the state religion of the Roman Empire.
 Following his decree, he encouraged the destruction of the temple of Apollo at Delphi and the Vestal Virgins in Rome.
-The latter was occupied by priestesses who studied the correct observance of state rituals known as religio.
+The latter was occupied by priestesses who studied the correct observance of Rome’s rituals known as religio.

 During the development of the Empire, Romans had adopted many of the gods of the Greek pantheon and gave them different names.
 Greek’s primary deities consisted of Zeus, Hera and Poseidon.
 They were renamed Jupiter, Juno and Neptune in Rome.
 They were also honored at the Olympiads.
 Zeus was described as king and father of all gods and men.
 So was Jupiter, who was depicted as an elderly man with a long beard sitting on a throne.
 With the decree, Theodosius I supplanted the dominant Roman triad.
 Henceforth the divinity became known as God the Father, God the Son and the Holy Spirit in Christendom.

-It took close to 15 centuries before the Olympic Games were celebrated again.
+It took close to fifteen centuries before the Olympic Games were celebrated again.
 Pierre de Coubertin, a French aristocrat, was one of the leading players behind the reinstatement of the Olympics held in Athens in 1896.
 It happened at the end of the century that fostered the industrial revolution, urbanism, modernism and the apotheosis of the nation-state.
-The rebirth of the Olympiads took place 7 years after the Paris World Fair and the completion of the Eiffel tower, the architectural representation of modernism.
+The rebirth of the Olympiads took place seven years after the Paris World Fair and the completion of the Eiffel tower, the architectural representation of modernism.
 Pierre de Coubertin embodied a period in which France’s influence in art and culture was predominant.
 The country was a champion of universal principles of competition.
 This was epitomized a few years later by the Olympic Games.